robertparkala/100-days-of-code/log.md

 Since we want to style the inputs that we created for the form but NOT the button itself we’ll create the style specification above and style the types TEXT and EMAIL thus targeting the values NAME, COMPANY NAME and EMAIL.

-**Link to work:** Check my GitHub, Twitter @thelunarcoder and Instagram @thelunarcoder !
+**Link to work:** Check my GitHub @robertparkala, Twitter @thelunarcoder and Instagram @thelunarcoder !
 Everything's active :)

 #Day 2: October 29, 2020

-**Today's Progress**: Today's main draw were fexbox and grid.
-Created the stats section, CLI section and bottom Cloud and Read more sectio.
+**Today's Progress**: Today's main draw were flexbox and grid.
+Created the stats section, CLI section and bottom Cloud and Read more section.

 **Thoughts:** CREATING THE STATS AREA WITH GRID